 Educational Hub

-Hebron is home to several universities, including Hebron University, which offers courses in religion, the arts, and sciences, with instruction available in both Arabic and English.
+Hebron is home to several universities, including Hebron University, which offers courses in religion, the arts, and sciences, with instruction in Arabic and English.
 The Palestine Polytechnic University provides instruction across various fields, including engineering, business, and applied sciences.

 Ancient Charm and World Heritage